reeseaustin55/Gwyddion_2_Python_Code/README.md

 compute a playback speed multiplier such as ``4X``; that multiplier is appended to each rendered video filename.
-By default the concat manifest records per- frame durations and ffmpeg runs in variable-frame-rate mode so playback follows the requested length without forcing interpolation.
-Supplying `--video-fps` switches back to constant-frame-rate mode with duplicated frames.
-Enabling `--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.
+By default the concat manifest records per- frame durations and ffmpeg runs in variable-frame-rate mode so playback follows the requested length while duplicating frames to maintain a constant playback rate of 30 fps.
+Supplying `--video-fps 0` (or an explicit value) lets advanced users fall back to the pure-duration behaviour or pick a different constant rate.
+Enabling
+`--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.